ismardz/similar-products/README.md

 ## Endpoint performance

-elow are the results of two consecutive executions of the performance test using k6.
+Below are the results of two consecutive executions of the performance test using k6.
 Refer to [this section](./proposal/readme.md#testing-and-self-evaluation) for instructions on how to run the test.